History of Ronald Acuña Jr. in Timeline

 March 19, 2018: Reassigned to Minor League Camp

-Despite a .432 average and four home runs in spring training, Acuña was reassigned to minor league camp on March 19, 2018.
-He reported to the Gwinnett Stripers to begin the 2018 season.
+On March 19, 2018, despite a .432 average and four home runs in spring training, Acuña was reassigned to minor league camp and reported to the Gwinnett Stripers.

 April 25, 2018: Major League Debut

-On April 25, 2018, Acuña was promoted to the major leagues by the Braves, becoming the youngest player in Major League Baseball at that time.
-He collected his first career hit against the Cincinnati Reds.
+On April 25, 2018, Acuña was promoted to the major leagues by the Braves, making him the youngest player in MLB at the time.
+He made his debut wearing number 13 against the Cincinnati Reds and recorded his first career hit off Kevin Shackelford.

-On August 13, 2018, Acuña became the fourth player in MLB history to hit a home run to lead off both games of a doubleheader against the Miami Marlins.
-He had also hit a home run in his last four games.
+On August 13, 2018, Acuña became the fourth player in MLB history to hit a home run to lead off both games of a doubleheader.
+He also hit a home run in his last four games, making him the youngest player since 1920 to achieve this.

 September 22, 2018: 25-15 Season